RutvikJogdand/RutvikJogdand/README.md

 <img height="140" src=https://media.giphy.com/media/487L0pNZKONFN01oHO/giphy.gif>

-- 🌱 I’m currently learning MERN stack and life lessons.
+- 🌱 I’m currently working as a full stack web developer.
 - 👯 I’m looking to collaborate on Javascript, ReactJS projects.
-- 🤔 I’m looking for help with getting a full time job as a Full stack/Front-end developer
+- 🤔 I’m wanting to learn and know as much more about being a developer and getting better in my field.
 - 💬 Ask me about anything, if i can answer then good, if i can't then i'll learn something new.
 In general it would lead to a nice conversation i think.

 ## Connect With Me: